 Insomnia and Gut Health: How Your Microbiome Controls Your Sleep

-They say you should always trust your gut feeling—and in this case, your gut is quite literally telling you something important!
-Beyond digestion, your gut plays a key role in various factors that impact your life, such as your mood, energy levels, immune system, and even how well you sleep.
+They say you should always trust your gut feeling, and in this case, your gut is quite literally telling you something important!
+Your gut can affect your mood, energy, immune system, and even your sleep.

-It is like your body’s hidden control centre, constantly working to keep you balanced and healthy.
-When any of these functions are disrupted, it can throw off your well-being, affecting not just your physical health but also your mental clarity, emotional stability, and overall growth.
-Understanding the importance of your gut can be a game-changer for your health.
+It’s like your body’s hidden control centre, constantly working to keep you balanced and healthy.
+When any of these functions are interrupted, it can throw off your well-being, affecting not just your physical health but also your mental health, emotional stability, and your cognitive abilities.

 By taking care of your gut, you essentially support your body’s ability to function at its best, which leads to long-term health and vitality.